-I am over a year post-op, and I’ve been cleared to ease into normal activities again.
+I am over two years post-op, and I’ve been cleared to ease into normal activities again.
 I couldn’t be happier with the decision to have this done.
 It’s changed my life.
 I would encourage anyone with knee problems who feels they have very few options to consider a BioJoint procedure.
 Get a consultation to see if it’s the right fit for you.

 Traditional osteochondral allograft transplantations have been performed for more than 40 years to treat isolated cartilage defects.
 Using precision medicine — individualized treatment designed for a patient’s specific needs — MU Health Care has refined the procedure.